 Although he seemed to be the next big thing for gay indies, he hasn’t done a film since.

 We owe Kerr Smith a lot, the once teen heartthrob who played the brutally handsome Jack on Dawson’s Creek.
 He gave us TV’s first gay male kiss, and in doing so, gave us gay kids certain feelings.
-He also had a small part, appropriately credited as “Catcher” in The Broken Hearts Club: A Romantic Comedy, in which he flirts with Dean Cain.
+He also had a small part, appropriately credited as “Catcher” in The Broken Hearts Club: A Romantic Comedy.

 Although he’s had a steady stream of credits since then, he’s remained in supporting roles of TV and indie films.
 Likely most known for his groundbreaking gay role on the Creek, he’s never progressed to leading man material.